 “You’re going to export ideas and intellectual property,” he continued.
 “But you need institutional alignment.

-The O’Cannabiz Conference and Expo runs April 23 to 25, 2020 at the International Centre in Toronto, and Linton’s appearance builds on his personal commitment to talk up the industry to the best of his ability, something he’s been doing since he started.
+The O’Cannabiz Conference and Expo runs October 27-29, 2020 at the International Centre in Toronto, and Linton’s appearance builds on his personal commitment to talk up the industry to the best of his ability, something he’s been doing since he started.

 “What I was trying to do for the industry every time I spoke to the media was I tried to think about the 73-year-old grandmother who thinks pot is bad because it’s going to cause her grandson to ruin his life,” he explained.
 “I wasn’t trying to sell anything to anyone.
 But I still think it had a material effect on people’s perception of the product.”